rydmike/rydmike.github.io/blog_flutter_linting.md

   rules:
 ```

-The rest of the settings is just turning **OFF** linting rules I do not want to use.
+The rest of the settings are just turning **OFF** linting rules I do not want to use.
 Since all rules are now **ON** by default, it is a list of rules that should NOT be used.
 I try to keep it relatively short.

-As for what actually gets turned OFF, first there are some linting rules that conflict with each other.
+As for what actually gets turned OFF, first, there are some linting rules that conflict with each other.
 When it comes to them, you can go two ways.
 If you don't want to make a choice and want to be able to use both alternatives, then disable both rules.
 Alternatively, choose one of them and disable the one you do not want to use.
 I prefer to make a choice.
 The conflicting rules are often highly opinionated.
 In certain scenarios, it might be more lenient to allow both options.
 If it is a personal project, then go ahead and use what you prefer.

 A typical example of a personal preference linting rule, is the `prefer_double_quotes` versus `prefer_single_quotes` choice.
 Even if a linting rule is highly opinionated, in a large project you may still want to make choice to enforce a consistent style.